What are Periodic Trends

 Effect of Shielding

 There is another factor that affects ionization energy, which is the shielding of electrons.
 Shielding is defined as the ability of the inner electrons to shield the positively charged nucleus from outer electrons.
-The number of electrons increases down a group, and hence, the shielding increases.
+The number of electrons increases down a group, so the shielding increases.
 The net nuclear charge experienced by a valence electron is known as the effective nuclear charge (Zeff).
 As shielding increases, the electric force between the nucleus and valence electrons reduces, making it easier to ionize the atom.

 4. Electron Affinity Trend